simplybiplav/universal-binary-counter/README.md

 3. Prove the correctness of your design by simulation in Vivado.
 4. How would you change the function table and design file if you wanted to change the relative priority of the clear and load inputs?

+# Design
+The table and the code is the src folder inside vhd file.